amazingshellyyy/Rummikub/README.md

 ---
 ### Initial Setting
-1.Player can see the slide show for tutorial of the game or click "start" to enter the game.
+1. Player can see the slide show for tutorial of the game or click "start" to enter the game.
-2.On the screen, there will be two tiles facing down.
+2. On the screen, there will be two tiles facing down.
 Player will choose either one and the other one represent computer's choice.
 Whichever is bigger will go first.
 ![Choose bigger](https://i.imgur.com/CrsunAW.png)
-3.System will deal 14 cards from the public pouch for both player and computer.
+3. System will deal 14 cards from the public pouch for both player and computer.

 ---
 ### Contents